 7.6 MILES:

-At half-block turn right into Lambeth Road.
+At half-block turn right

 At the left on the brow of the hill, formerly stood the mansion of A. S. Abell, the original owner of "Guilford."